Victorian Cerebral Palsy Register (VCPR)

 The purpose of the VCPR project is to ensure a sustainable, high-quality, population-based register of Victorians with cerebral palsy and to use this information to contribute to the creation and sharing of knowledge about cerebral palsy in Victoria, nationally, and internationally.

-The VCPR team primarily identifies new cases of cerebral palsy via children’s engagement with The Royal Children’s Hospital, Monash Children’s Hospital, or the Victorian Paediatric Rehabilitation Service.
-After confirming eligibility and obtaining consent from families, we collect demographic, causal, and clinical information on each child from the relevant electronic medical records.
+The VCPR team primarily identifies new cases of cerebral palsy via children’s engagement with The Royal Children’s Hospital (RCH), Monash Children’s Hospital, or the Victorian Paediatric Rehabilitation Service.

 This information forms the basis for our epidemiological and causal research program.
 In addition, we contribute data to the Australian Cerebral Palsy Register and collaborate on national and international epidemiological projects.
 The VCPR is also frequently used as a platform to facilitate other cerebral palsy research.

-More resources
+More information

 Information for participants